Object pronoun: History

 Object pronouns, in languages where they are distinguished from subject pronouns, are typically a vestige of an older case system.
 English, for example, once had an extensive declension system that specified distinct accusative and dative case forms for both nouns and pronouns.
-And after a preposition, a noun or pronoun could be in either of these cases, or in the genitive or instrumental case.
+And after a preposition, a noun or pronoun could be in either of these cases, or in the genitive or instrumental cases.
 With the exception of the genitive (the "apostrophe-s" form), in nouns this system disappeared entirely, while in personal pronouns it collapsed into a single case, covering the roles of both accusative and dative, as well as all instances after a preposition.
 That is, the new oblique (object) case came to be used for the object of either a verb or a preposition, contrasting with the genitive, which links two nouns.

 For a discussion of the use of historically object pronouns in subject position in English (e.g. "Jay and me will arrive later"), see the article on English personal pronouns.